Streamliners for Answer Set Programming: Introduction

-\paragraph{Paper outline.} Section~\ref{sec:preliminaries} provides background on ASP and related work.
+The rest of this paper is structured as follows.
+Section~\ref{sec:preliminaries} provides background on ASP and related work.
 Section~\ref{sec:method} describes our adaptation of StreamLLM to ASP.
 Section~\ref{sec:experiments} presents the experiments and analyzes the generated streamliners.
-Section~\ref{sec:conclusion} concludes with limitations and future directions.
+Section~\ref{sec:conclusion} concludes by discussing limitations and future directions.